-records student proficiency achievement.
-The MORA records meetings between the student, practice supervisors, practice assessor and academic assessor.
-Evidence provides assurance that the following requirements are met R4.5 ensure all programmes include a specific focus on numeracy assessment related to the midwifery proficiencies and the calculation of medicines, which must be passed with a score of 100 percent YES NO R4.6 assess students to confirm proficiency in preparation for professional practice as a midwife YES ⊠ NO □ R4.7 ensure all proficiencies are recorded in an ongoing record of achievement, which must demonstrate the achievement of proficiencies and skills set out in the NMC Standards of proficiency for midwives, and YES NO R4.8 ensure the knowledge and skills for midwives set out in Article 40(3) and the activities of a midwife specified in Article 42 of Directive 2005/36/EC have been met as outlined in Annexe 1 of this document YES NO Assurance is provided that Gateway 1: Standards framework for nursing and midwifery education relevant to supervision and assessment are met YES NO Assurance is provided that Gateway 2: Standards for student supervision and assessment are met YES NO Outcome Is the standard met?
+the student, practice supervisors, practice assessor and academic assessor.
+Evidence provides assurance that the following requirements are met R4.5 ensure all programmes include a specific focus on numeracy assessment related to the midwifery proficiencies and the calculation of medicines, which must be passed with a score of 100 percent YES NO R4.6 assess students to confirm proficiency in preparation for professional practice as a midwife YES NO R4.7 ensure all proficiencies are recorded in an ongoing record of achievement, which must demonstrate the achievement of proficiencies and skills set out in the NMC Standards of proficiency for midwives, and YES NO R4.8 ensure the knowledge and skills for midwives set out in Article 40(3) and the activities of a midwife specified in Article 42 of Directive 2005/36/EC have been met as outlined in Annexe 1 of this document YES NO Assurance is provided that Gateway 1: Standards framework for nursing and midwifery education relevant to supervision and assessment are met YES NO Assurance is provided that Gateway 2: Standards for student supervision and assessment relevant to supervision and assessment are met YES NO Outcome s the standard met?
 MET NOT MET Date: 19 May 2021 Post event review

-Identify how the condition(s) is met: N/A Date condition(s) met: N/A Revised outcome after condition(s) met: MET NOT MET NOT MET Ctandard F. Ovalification to be assended Standard 5: Qualification to be awarded AEIs together with practice learning partners must: R5.1 ensure that the minimum award for a pre-registration midwifery programme is at bachelor's degree level R5.2 notify students during and before completion of the programme that they have five years to apply to register with the NMC if they wish to rely on this qualification 1 .
+Identify how the condition(s) is met: N/A Date condition(s) met: N/A Revised outcome after condition(s) met: MET NOT MET NOT MET Standard 5: Qualification to be awarded AEIs together with practice learning partners must: R5.1 ensure that the minimum award for a pre-registration midwifery programme is at bachelor's degree level R5.2 notify students during and before completion of the programme that they have five years to apply to register with the NMC if they wish to rely on this qualification1.
 In the event of a student failing to register their qualification within five years they will have to undertake additional education and training or gain such experience as specified in our standards.
 Standards framework for nursing and midwifery education specifically R2.11, R2.20 Findings against the standards and requirements Evidence provides assurance that the following requirements are met: R5.1 ensure that the minimum award for a pre-registration midwifery programme is at bachelor's degree level YES NO R5.2 notify students during and before completion of the programme that they have five years to apply to register with the NMC if they wish to rely on this qualification 2 .
 In the event of a student failing to register their qualification within five years they will have to undertake additional education and training or gain such experience as specified in our standards.
 YES NO Fall Back Award

-and proficiencies are met within the award. dards
+and proficiencies are met within the award.

-and pronoichoics are met within the award.
-YES 🗌 NO [N/A 🖂
+and prondericles are met within the award.
+YES 🗌 NO 🗌 N/A ⊠

-There are no exit awards that confer NMC registration າ.
+There are no exit awards that confer NMC registration า.

-Assurance is provided that the Standards framework education relevant to the qualification to be awarded yes
+Assurance is provided that the Standards framework education relevant to the qualification to be awarded dwifery

 Outcome

 Is the standard met?
-MET NOT MET
+MET OT MET

 Date: 19 May 2021

 Post event review

-Identify how the condition(s) is met: N/A
+Identify how the condition(s) is met:

 Date condition(s) met: N/A

-Revised outcome after condition(s) met: N/A ME Γ NOT MET 🗌
+Revised outcome after condition(s) met: N/A ME T 🗌 NO OT MET